Maha aims to be 1st state to have entire public transport system running on clean fuel: Fadnavis | Science-Environment

 Without sharing a timeline of when he sees the transformation of the fleet happening, Fadnavis said big cities like Mumbai and Pune already have electric buses.

-''In the coming days, we will endeavor to ensure that public transport will not have any conventional fuel at all.
-We have already made a start with big cities in the state where transportation systems are being turned to clean systems,'' Fadnavis said at an event organized by the Union Ministry of Culture and industry lobby CII here.
+''In the coming days, it will be our endeavour to ensure that public transport will not have any conventional fuel at all.
+We have already made a start with big cities in the state where transportation systems are being turned to clean systems,'' Fadnavis said at an event organised by the Union Ministry of Culture and industry lobby CII here.

 Fadnavis, who has been the chief minister of the state for a full five-year term in the past, said the state-run Maharashtra State Road Transport Corporation will also be starting to replace the fuel source for its fleet soon.

-He also said politics sometimes meddle in infrastructure creation like the Metro rail project in the financial capital but made it clear that the government wants to fasten the pace of work and complete it on time.
+He also said politics sometimes meddles in infrastructure creation like the Metro rail project in the financial capital, but made it clear that the government wants to fasten the pace of work and complete it on time.

-Shinde also spoke about a meeting of the national authority on industrial corridors chaired by Finance Minister Nirmala Sitharaman and affirmed support for building dedicated corridors between Mumbai and other cities like Delhi, Bengaluru, and Nagpur, and also parks for bulk drugs, textiles, and medical devices.
+Shinde also spoke about a meeting of the national authority on industrial corridors chaired by Finance Minister Nirmala Sitharaman, and affirmed support to building dedicated corridors between Mumbai and other cities like Delhi, Bengaluru and Nagpur, and also parks for bulk drugs, textiles and medical devices.

 Speaking at the same event, Union Minister Nitin Gadkari pointed to the sugarcane production in the state and urged the newly-installed state government to also work on alternative fuels like ethanol.